Art can inspire, challenge and engage the students in highly creative, meaningful and ambitious work.

 In Art & Design we combine practical and research based studies in an exciting way to deliver the curriculum needs in KS3 and 4.
-Art is studied for 100 minutes per week at KS3: Year 7, Year 8 and 100 minutes each fortnight in Year 9.
-At KS4 students cover 300 minutes per fortnight.
+Art is studied for 100 minutes per fortnight at KS3 and KS4 students cover 300 minutes per fortnight.

 During KS3, our focus is to give students the technical and imaginative skills in a variety of disciplines including drawing, painting, printing, sculpture and mixed media, reinforced by the work of artists and designers.
-This is supported by regular independent homework and research.
+This is supported by regular independent homework informed by Knowledge Organisers.
 Students are also offered opportunities to attend extra- curricular clubs each week.
 Current KS3 clubs include Photography and Art club: activities have included printing workshops, lantern making, murals and clay modelling.

-GCSE support classes run over 3 evenings a week to support students in their coursework.
+Enrichment and support classes run weekly to support students in their coursework.